 As the role of both the Church and the bible in the mind of a nonbeliever has been mapped out, what conclusions can we draw from the “cultural reinforcement” that is referenced?
 Many would argue that the perpetrators are other nonbelievers, those living in sin who do not know God.
 But I am here to argue that while it is not unlikely that nonbelievers fuel each other fires, the group most responsible for this cultural reinforcement of unbelief lies at the feet of present-day Christians themselves.

-You may be asking yourself, “How can this be?” or maybe you’re even thinking of closing this study right here and now because the devil himself has manifested onto these very pages.
+You may be asking yourself, “How can this be?” or maybe you’re even thinking of closing this book right here and now because the devil himself has manifested onto these very pages.
 Maybe you’re even thinking of a few choice names you’d like to call me.
 I understand where you are coming from.
 Placing blame on oneself, especially when you feel blameless, can be quite the difficult pill to swallow.
-But, I ask you to move forward through this study with an open mind and to remember the words of Jesus,
+But, I ask you to move forward through the words I am sharing with an open heart and to remember the words of Jesus,

 “For whoever exalts himself will be humbled, and whoever humbles himself will be exalted.”
 (Matthew 23:12)"